 3. Buy a mom suit you can bend over in

-I also bought this exact white zip rash guard to put over any suit to avoid burns and sun damage.
+Side note: I also have this exact white zip rash guard that loosely goes over any suit.

 Our best luck finding an empty pool has been to go when it opens, or toward the end of the day.
+Bonus is that’s when the sun is the least intense.
 Worth it if you can plan for that!

 Swimming essentials for babies and toddlers